Right-click for episode transcript

 MOLLY BLOOM: Yeah.

-MOLLY BLOOM: So Fiona, I'm guessing you've seen a horse eat before.
+MOLLY BLOOM: So, Fiona, I'm guessing you've seen a horse eat before.

-FIONA: Oh yeah.
+FIONA: Oh, yeah.

-MOLLY BLOOM: Because you ride horses, right?
+MOLLY BLOOM: Cause you ride horses, right?

 MOLLY BLOOM: Your horse is named Casey?